How to Open a Licensed Child Care Facility

 KDHE has created application instructions for each program type to guide you through this process.
 Find the application forms and instructions.
 A complete application must be submitted.

-Create an account and submit an application online OR submit a paper application and mail with payment to:
+Create an account and submit an application online OR submit a paper application.
+Until further notice, application and background check fees are being covered under the American Rescue Plan (ARP) Act of 2021.

 Complete a Background Check